 Do yourself a favor and break it off (even if they say they can’t live without you—that’s a threat, itself).
 They will do just fine without you, but if you stay, you will certainly suffer, mostly likely physically.

 9. They’ve ceased being curious about you

 They don’t ask you anything about yourself anymore.
 The conversations center around them.
 You walk away from your dates feeling invisible and unheard.
 Not a good match.
 Go find someone that wants to know every single detail about your day.

-There are addiction issues you aren’t comfortable with
+10. There are addiction issues you aren’t comfortable with

 Whatever they use to soothe themselves or take themselves away from reality, if it is not a shared passion, it disrupts your connection.
 In the long-term, you are going to resent the object of their addiction.

 Your choice is clear: either you pick up the same addiction, or you find someone whose idea of how to spend time together is more aligned with yours.